Pulp mill: Preparation of fibre source

-The most common fiber source for pulp mills is pulpwood.
-Other common sources are bagasse and fibre crops.
 The first step in all mills using wood (trees) as the fiber source is to remove the bark.
 Bark contains relatively few usable fibers and darkens the pulp.
 The removed bark is burned, along with other unusable plant material, to generate steam to run the mill.
 Almost all wood is then chipped before being processed further in order to free the fibers.

 Removal of the bark is done in a barker (or debarker).
 The bark adhesion is about 3–5 kg/cm^{2} in the growing season (summer) and 2-3 times higher in the dormant season (winter).
 The bark of frozen logs is even more difficult to remove.

 In chemical pulp mills, the bark introduces unwanted contaminants such as calcium, silica, and aluminum that cause scaling and give an extra loading for the chemical recovery system.
 Birchbark contains betulin, a terpenoid that easily creates deposits in a pulp mill.